enyo/enyo.github.io/_posts/2016-01-20-flashlights.md

         The goal is to make the video player always take 100% of the browser height and be centered horizontally.
         <br>
         The simplified markup is: <code>&lt;div class="container"&gt;&lt;iframe&gt;&lt;/iframe&gt;&lt;/div&gt;</code>
-        – the iframe containing the Youtube video.
+        – the iframe containing the YouTube video.
       </p>
       <p>
         The container has the width and height set to <code>100vw</code> and